by Justine Matlock

 5. When (not if) you mess up: stop, apologize, move on, and make a sincere attempt in the future to fix it.
 Especially when referring to people who they’ve known since before their transition, habitually people will use the wrong name or pronouns.
 We get it.
 The trans thing is a little complex at first to understand.
 If you misgender someone, even when they’re not around, correct yourself, and make a mental note of it.

 6. Don’t Tokenize Trans People.
 It is disrespectful and draining to constantly have to serve as the voice and ambassador of your community.
 If you look around your organization and you see only one trans person, and they have to do all the talking about trans issues, then that should be a sign that you need to step up.
 Educate yourself as best as you can.
 This way, trans people don’t constantly have to do the work of explaining our identities, safety, and concerns.
 Allow us the space in your organization to speak up, but do not assume every trans person is comfortable taking the role of “ambassador”.
 Instead, build coalitions with trans people in the greater community.
 Talking with real people is always the best option!

 The transgender community is extremely diverse.
 As such, there is no “one size fits all” strategy for being an ally!
 However, here are a few places to start being an ally to the trans people in your community.

 ⁃ Hold trainings on transgender issues and etiquette.

 ⁃ Make language in your meetings more trans-inclusive (beyond just “ladies and gentlemen,” “men and women”)

-⁃ Have organization members clarify the pronouns they use upon introducing themselves to the larger group
+⁃ Ask everyone to clarify the pronouns they use upon introducing themselves to the larger group

-⁃ Make available resources your campus offers to trans people, such as:
+⁃ Maintain a list of resources your campus offers to trans students, such as:

 ⁃ inclusion of gender identity in non-discrimination and hate-protection policy